ideal-lab5/murmur/docs/murmur/docs/learn/protocol.md

 ## Background

 ### MMR
 A [Merkle mountain range](https://docs.grin.mw/wiki/chain-state/merkle-mountain-range) (MMR) is an alternative to a Merkle tree.
 Merkle mountain ranges are append-only data structures where leaves are added from left to right, adding a parent as soon as two leaves exist.
 Unlike Merkle trees, an MMR does not need to be perfectly balanced yet still allows for efficient Merkle proofs of membership.
-In this document, we will refer use the following notation to represent an MMR with a given set of leaves $M \leftarrow MMR(leaves = \{l_1, ..., l_k\})$ and we will refer to the MMR root as $r \leftarrow M.root$.
+In this document, we will use the following notation to represent an MMR with a given set of leaves $M \leftarrow MMR(leaves = \{l_1, ..., l_k\})$ and we will refer to the MMR root as $r \leftarrow M.root$.

 In the same way as Merkle trees, an MMR allows for Merkle proofs to be constructed and verified.
 For an MMR $M \leftarrow MMR.New(leaves = \{l_1, ..., l_k\})$, a Merkle proof that $l_j$ is a leaf in the MMR is $\pi \leftarrow MMR.Prove(M.Leaves, l_j, j)$